2025 Cambodian–Thai border crisis: 6–27 August

-In response to Cambodian allegations that Thailand had used chemical weapons, particularly a claim by the Cambodian Mine Action Centre’s director-general Heng Ratan that a shell containing white phosphorus had been discovered, the RTA acknowledged the use of white phosphorus munitions.
+In response to Cambodian allegations that Thailand had used chemical weapons, particularly a claim by the Cambodian Mine Action Centre's director-general Heng Ratan that a shell containing white phosphorus had been discovered, the RTA acknowledged the use of white phosphorus munitions.
 The army stated that these claims were distorted and misleading, emphasizing that white phosphorus is not classified as a chemical weapon under the Chemical Weapons Convention and that its use strictly follows regulations, targeting only military positions.

-On 20 August 2025, Acting Prime Minister Phumtham rejected a proposal from Malaysian prime minister Anwar Ibrahim to deploy additional international observers to monitor the ceasefire, stating that border disputes are a matter to be resolved strictly between Thailand and Cambodia.

-On 21 August 2025, Cambodia's Ministry of National Defence reaffirmed the country’s commitment to preventing the dissemination, sharing, or production of false information, in accordance with the 13-point agreement reached at the GBC meeting.
+On 20 August 2025, Phumtham rejected a proposal from Malaysian Prime Minister Anwar Ibrahim to deploy additional international observers to monitor the ceasefire, stating that border disputes are a matter to be resolved strictly between Thailand and Cambodia.
+On 21 August 2025, Cambodia's Ministry of National Defence reaffirmed the country's commitment to preventing the dissemination, sharing, or production of false information, in accordance with the 13-point agreement reached at the GBC meeting.
 The ministry also called on Thailand to fully implement all ceasefire agreements, including the release of the 18 Cambodian soldiers captured eight hours after the ceasefire took effect.

-On 23 August 2025, a Royal Thai Army (RTA) soldier died under unknown circumstances while deployed near Prasat Ta Moan Thom along the border region.

-On 25 August 2025, an attempt by the Royal Thai Army (RTA) to install razor wire in Chok Chey village, Banteay Meanchey Province, Cambodia, was reportedly blocked by local residents and authorities.
+On 23 August 2025, a Royal Thai Army soldier, Private Pittayut Soda, died under unknown circumstances while deployed near Prasat Ta Muen Thom along the border region.
+On 25 August 2025, an attempt by the RTA to install razor wire in Chok Chey village, Banteay Meanchey Province, Cambodia, was reportedly blocked by local residents and authorities.
 The RTA stated that the incident resulted from a misunderstanding by Cambodian authorities, asserting that the barbed wire was deployed temporarily as a safety measure and was subsequently redeployed.
-During the incident, the RTA also deployed a LRAD crowd-control device.
+During the incident, the RTA also deployed a long-range acoustic device (LRAD) crowd-control device.

-On 27 August 2025, three Thai soldiers were injured by a landmine during a patrol near Ta Krabey temple, with one soldier losing his right foot.
+On 27 August 2025, three Thai soldiers were injured by a landmine during a patrol near Prasat Ta Khwai, with one soldier, Private Adisorn Pomklang, losing his right foot.
 The injured personnel were subsequently transported to Phanom Dong Rak Hospital for treatment.
 This incident marked the sixth occasion during the border dispute in which a landmine caused injuries to Thai soldiers.

-On the same day, during a briefing with the UN Secretary-General, Cambodia stated that it had not deployed any new landmines.
+On the same day, during a briefing with UN secretary-general António Guterres, Cambodia stated that it had not deployed any new landmines.
 Cambodian representatives emphasized their commitment to the ceasefire agreement and pledged utmost restraint in response to perceived provocations by the Royal Thai Army (RTA), including the installation of barbed wire cutting off Cambodian villages, forced evictions of civilians from long-inhabited homes, and destruction of property.